spschoen/CS-Jenkins-Scraper/README.md

 ## File structure

 * dev/
-  * *Upload.py files read local files and upload data to your Database
+  * `*Upload.py` files read local files and upload data to your Database
-  * *Scanner files scan the project for certain things (method names, packages, etc.) for Uploaders.
+  * `*Scanner` files scan the project for certain things (method names, packages, etc.) for Uploaders.
-  * runScript.sh is the script which should be added to the post-build
+  * `runScript.sh` is the script which should be added to the post-build
 * Docs/
   * DB_Tables represents the structure of a database, a plain text and easy to read version of repo_base.sql
-  * Example_Database.txt is a text file output of a Database that has data from an example project.
-  * repo_base.sql is a dump file which can be imported into created databases to setup for the scripts.
+  * `repo_base.sql` is a dump file which can be imported into created databases to setup for the scripts.
 * old/
   * These scripts are example scripts/XML which were used to create dev/ scripts.
 They can be safely ignored (and deleted, which we should probably do)